Strength & Power

 The Core Principle: Train Less

 One of the most valuable insights from strength and conditioning research is that maintaining an adaptation requires significantly less training volume than building it.
-You might need months of highly focused progressive overload to gain a 10% increase in finger strength, but preserving that hard-earned baseline requires surprisingly little.
+You might need months of dedicated progressive overload to gain a 10% increase in finger strength, but preserving that hard-earned finger strength requires surprisingly little.

-Physiological data shows that you can successfully protect top-end strength and power using reduced volume, provided the training intensity remains high.
+Physiological data shows that you can successfully maintain top-end strength and power at a reduced volume, provided the training intensity remains high.

 The General Rule